Teaching Tools and Tips (pdf) - presented at fall 2016 faculty meeting

 Last class session: Alert students to complete the online course evaluation they will receive from the university

 Instructors should give contact information to students and set aside time during the week to respond to students.
 Students expect interaction on Blackboard by the start of the semester.
 Please release your course and draft syllabus two weeks before the start of semester.
 You must also submit your final syllabus to the syllabus repository by the beginning of the semester.

 Required textbooks are listed on the schedule in Cardinal Station, and a federal mandate stipulates that textbook information be published before registration opens.
 Many students rely on the CatholicU Barnes & Noble Bookstore for textbooks.
 Please "adopt" your books in advance of registration day (usually 8-10 weeks before the start of the term).
 Log on to https://www.facultyenlight.com/node/add/adoption-request to do so.
 If no textbook is required, please let us know, so it can be reflected in Cardinal Students.
 Email us at firstname.lastname@example.org with the ISBN number and title, if you are having difficulty with the request form.

 An online course is a 3-credit semester-long graduate level course, the equivalent of 14 two-and-a-half hour class sessions, or about 35 hours.
 We request you use the University syllabus template, as it includes required information.
 Also include a link on your syllabus to online resources (http://computing.cua.edu/training/bb/faculty/faculty-index.cfm) in the teaching methods section.

 Blackboard or Adobe Connect training

-If you are an instructor who is new to the online or blended format, you will meet with department faculty or staff as you plan your course.
+If you are an instructor who is new to the online format, you will meet with department faculty or staff as you plan your course.
 Also, take advantage of campus trainings and workshops to maximize your effectiveness with Blackboard or Adobe Connect.
 Learn more at http://computing.cua.edu/training/online/.

 Course Evaluations and Student Survey